 Everyone scratches their heads at one time or another and wonders how much they need of something.
 It's also true when getting started with aquariums.
-Maybe it's the size of a tank, how much gravel is needed to fill it, or how big a filter is needed.
-Or perhaps you wonder how big a tank is or how heavy it will be when it's filled with water.
-This list is intended to cover the basics of how much of various aquarium basics you need.
+Maybe it's the size of a tank, how much gravel is needed to fill it, or how big of a filter is needed.
+Or perhaps you wonder how heavy the aquarium it will be when it's filled with water.
+This list is intended to cover the basics of how much of various aquarium equipment you need.

 Aquariums come in many shapes and sizes.
-Although there are plenty of custom sizes, the majority of aquariums fall into certain standard sizes.
+Although there are plenty of custom sizes, the majority of aquariums are constructed to certain standard dimensions.
 Knowing the size, shape, and weight is very important when choosing a tank and stand, as well as a location to place them.
 What are the dimensions of standard tanks?
 How much do they weigh once you fill them with water?
 You can find all that information on the aquarium size chart.
 Don't forget that you need an aquarium lid too.

 Not sure what size heater to get for your aquarium?
 A heater size guide makes it easy to choose the right size heater for your aquarium and usual room temperature.
 Typically, aquariums should have 5 Watts of power for every gallon of water, so a 10-gallon aquarium needs a 50 Watt heater.
 Since we are on the topic of heaters, here are a couple of heater tips: